Southern Appalachian spruce–fir forest: Recorded history

 Botanists such as John Bartram and André Michaux began making excursions into the diverse southern Appalachian forests as early as the late 18th century.
 On one such trip, Michaux was accompanied by Scottish botanist John Fraser, who discovered the fir tree that now bears his name.
-Early settlers gave the Fraser fir the nickname "she-balsam" due to the white blisters on the ends of its branches, which appeared to contain milk.
+Early settlers gave the Fraser fir the nickname "she-balsam" because of the white blisters on the ends of its branches, which appeared to contain milk.
 The dark appearance of the spruce–fir canopy in contrast to the bright green canopy of the deciduous forest is the root of numerous mountain names across the southern Appalachians, most notably the Black Mountains, as well as individual summits such as Old Black in the Great Smokies.
 The nicknames of the red spruce and Fraser fir—he-balsam and she-balsam—also influenced the nomenclature of the southern Appalachians, leading to names such as Richland Balsam.

 The general inaccessibility of the southern Appalachian highlands left the spruce–fir forests largely undisturbed for most of the 19th century, with the exception of Mount Mitchell and Roan Mountain, which became seasonal resort sites for tourists seeking an escape from hot summer temperatures.
 While selective logging occurred as early as the 1880s, the early 20th century saw a logging boom across the spruce–fir forests of southern Appalachia, especially during World War I, as red spruce was a preferred wood for aircraft construction.
-While the Great Smokies' spruce–fir zones were largely spared (with the exception of some logging around Mount Collins), nearly half the virgin spruce elsewhere in the southern Blue Ridge Mountains was either cut or destroyed by logging-related fires.
-This rapid devastation led to numerous conservation movements, including one spearheaded by North Carolina governor Locke Craig that culminated in the creation of Mount Mitchell State Park in 1915.
-The creation of national forests during the same period brought control to the commercial logging in the region, and allowed much of the forest to begin healing.
+While the Great Smokies' spruce–fir zones were largely spared (with the exception of some logging around Mount Collins) due to a restraining order on logging in 1926 that preceded the creation of Great Smoky Mountains National Park, nearly half the virgin spruce elsewhere in the southern Blue Ridge Mountains was either cut or destroyed by logging-related fires.
+This rapid devastation led to numerous conservation movements, including one spearheaded by North Carolina Governor Locke Craig that culminated in the creation of Mount Mitchell State Park in 1915.
+The creation of national forests during the same period brought control to the commercial logging in the region and allowed much of the forest to begin healing.